Fond du Lac Habitat for Humanity History

 1998 – 137 Prairie Road, Fond du Lac

-The concept that grew into Habitat for Humanity International was born at Koinonia Farm, a small, interracial, Christian community outside of Americus, Georgia.
-Koinonia Farm was founded in 1942 by farmer and biblical scholar Clarence Jordan.
+The idea that became Habitat for Humanity first grew from the fertile soil of Koinonia Farm, a community farm outside of Americus, Georgia, founded by farmer and biblical scholar Clarence Jordan.

-In 1973, the Fullers decided to apply the Fund for Humanity concept in developing countries.
-The Fuller family moved to Mbandaka, Zaire (now the Democratic Republic of Congo.)
-The Fullers’ goal was to offer affordable yet adequate shelter to 2,000 people.
-After three years of hard work to launch a successful house building program, the Fullers returned to the United States.
+In 1973, the Fullers decided to take the Fund for Humanity concept to Zaire, now the Democratic Republic of Congo.
+After three years of hard work to launch a successful house building program there, the Fullers then returned to the United States and called together a group of supporters to discuss the future of their dream: Habitat for Humanity International, founded in 1976.